Frequently asked questions

 How are trust funding assets or liabilities recorded?

-Select Assets or Liabilities.
+Go to Trust Accounting › Assets or Liabilities.

 Choose the appropriate type.